-So, you know how to take care of your skin and your strands, but what about when you combine the two?
+So, you know how to take care of your skin and your hair, but what about when you combine the two?
 That’s exactly what you’re dealing with when it comes to facial hair.
 Sadly, caring for facial hair isn’t quite as simple as mixing your shampoo with your serum; beards and mustaches have needs all their own.
-Whether you keep a close shave or are growing out a luscious beard, keep reading for the ultimate guide to facial hair, from caring for it to removing it.
+Whether you like a close shave or are growing out a luscious beard, keep reading for the ultimate guide to facial hair, from caring for it to removing it.

 If you’re looking to grow a mustache or beard, take your face shape into consideration.
 Just as certain haircuts suit different face shapes, facial hair does the same.
-That’s right—maybe that handle bar mustache isn’t the right choice for you.
+That’s right—maybe that handlebar mustache isn’t the right choice for you.
 Find the perfect style for your face shape, below.

-If you have a round face… good facial hair is akin to contouring.
+If you have a round face…good facial hair is akin to contouring.
 Grow out a beard and suddenly your face can seem long and lean.
 Leave your beard long on the bottom to draw the eye down and short on the sides so that you don’t add the look of any unwanted volume to full cheeks.